 Here is a collection of all 28 postcards.
 Click on the postcards to enlarge them.
 Be sure to check our past blogs for an in-depth look at some of their stories.

-In honor of the 5-year memorial of the BP Deepwater Horizon oil disaster, Ocean Conservancy interviewed residents about the spill, its impacts and what the Gulf means to them.
-Over the next 87 days—the length of the spill itself—we will be releasing “postcards from the Gulf” to share their stories.
-This blog is the third of a four-part series featuring some of the full-length interviews from our postcards.
-Be sure to follow Ocean Conservancy on Facebook and Twitter over the next couple of months to see all of the postcards.
+In honor of the 5-year anniversary of the BP Deepwater Horizon oil disaster, Ocean Conservancy interviewed residents about the spill, its impacts and what the Gulf means to them.
+Over the 87 days—the length of the spill itself—we are releasing “postcards from the Gulf” to share their stories.
+This blog is the last of a four-part series featuring some of the full-length interviews from our postcards.
+Be sure to follow Ocean Conservancy on Facebook and Twitter to see all of the postcards.

 The people of Mississippi do not take their environment for granted.
 Like Captain Louis Skrmetta, whose grandfather founded Ship Island Excursions in 1926 to ferry passengers from the Gulfport Harbor to enjoy Mississippi’s uninhabited barrier islands.
 For more than a century, the Skrmettas have been working in the seafood, boat building and ferry service industries.
 Skrmetta and his family make their living off this unique attraction of the Gulf.
 Mississippi folks aren’t shy about speaking up for their community either.
 That’s what I find so incredible about Roberta Avila who has been a tireless advocate for more than 25 years and who continues to raise the volume of Biloxi’s voices so they will be heard by restoration decision-makers.
 These are their stories.